sahdevgrover/terraform-basic-to-advanced-resources/README.md

 # terraform-basic-to-advanced-resources
 Welcome to the Terraform Basic to Advanced Resources repository!

-# HIT THE STAR! ⭐
+# Hit the Star! ⭐
 If you're planning on using this Terraform repository for learning, please consider giving it a star⭐
 Thank you!